Last Updated: June 5, 2026

 Then, reapply the Exercise View element (Task / Gantt Chart / Exercise View).
 Then Zoom in on the entire project (View / Entire Project) and open your Master Project.

 During the rest of this exercise, we will first explore the Organizer's functionality by sharing these custom elements with your Master Project.
-Then, we will open another file that contains 90 plus custom views, tables, fields, and reports.
-We will make them available to all of your projects.
+Then, we will open another file containing 90+ custom views, tables, fields, and reports and make them available to all your projects.

 Open and review the Chart 1- Organizer Rules.pdf file if you closed the file.